 Some people thrive off of it while it crushes others.

-That’s why in powerlifting, people routinely say that Gym PRs don’t count.
+That’s why in Powerlifting, people routinely say that a Gym personal record doesn’t count.

-They only count when they’re done on the platform.
+They only count when done on the platform.

-Those people have a point, as gym PRs are definitely much easier to accumulate.
+These people have a point, as gym PRs are much easier to accumulate.

 In Powerlifting, you have three attempts on the Squat, Bench, and Deadlift.